Doomwhite/dotfiles-and-configs/anki/data/addons21/1949865265/config.md

 **min_revs**: Review intervals with less than this many reviews are not shown.

+**round_steps**: If true, long learning steps are rounded down to whole days.
+This makes a practical difference only if you have used the v1 or v2 schedulers in the past.
+The v3 scheduler never stores learning steps with fractional days.

 **hide_learn**: If true, statistics for learning steps are never shown.

 **hide_review_day**: If true, the graph for learning intervals up to a month is never shown.

 **hide_review_week**: If true, the graph for long learning intervals is never shown.

+**hide_review_month**: If true, a separate graph for learning intervals over a year is never shown.
+If you enable it, remember to set max_ivl to 0 or a sufficiently large value.
+True by default (i.e. the graph is not enabled).